IWK Health Centre: 1995 merger to present

 In 1995, the Izaak Walton Killam Hospital for Children and the adjacent Grace Maternity Hospital merged to become the IWK Grace Hospital for Women, Children and Families.
 At that time a new "Link" building was constructed to join the separate buildings.
 In 2000 a helipad was constructed on the southwest corner of the former Grace Maternity Hospital building; this proposal caused some concern in the adjacent residential area on the west side of Robie Street.

 In 2001 the Salvation Army ended its involvement with the amalgamated institution and the name was simplified to become the IWK Health Centre which remains in current use as of 2013.

 A 5-year $48 million redevelopment began in 2004 which resulted in the construction of 48000 sqft of new space and renovations to 160000 sqft of existing space.
 Inpatient units, perioperative facilities and ambulatory care space also saw major redevelopment.
 The most prominent exterior change to the facility was the addition of a parking garage accessed from University Avenue as well as an atrium connected to the Link Building.
 Today the IWK Health Centre terms the former Izaak Walton Killam Hospital for Children as the "Children's Site" and the former Grace Maternity Hospital building as the "Women's Site".
 Around 2006 two floors were added to the link building, which provided 48000 sqft of additional space.

 On June 24, 2013, philanthropist Marjorie Lindsay announced she would be donating $1 million to help fund the construction of a new inpatient mental health unit due to open in 2014.

-The Garron Center for Child and Adolescent Mental Health opened for patients on May 14, 2014.
+The Garron Centre for Child and Adolescent Mental Health opened for patients on May 14, 2014.

 Additionally, on September 9, 2024, the IWK Foundation received a $25-million donation from Myron and Berna Garron, the largest donation the foundation has ever received and the single largest individual donation to health care in Atlantic Canada.
 Berna and Myron, responsible for the funding and support of the Garron Centre for Child and Adolescent, made the donation with a strong emphasis on supporting the completion of the Mental Health and Addictions Ecosystem.
 The money will go towards supporting a reimagined therapeutic environment for mental health and addiction services in Atlantic Canada.